 The Authority utilizes an electronic toll collection system to collect a majority of its toll revenue.
-The Authority is part of the ETC Group, which includes the Authority, the South Jersey Transportation Authority, the Delaware River Port Authority, the Delaware River & Bay Authority and, since May 2014, the Delaware River Joint Toll Bridge Commission.
-The ETC Group shares a main Customer Service Center (the "NJ CSC") located in Newark, New Jersey, in addition to smaller satellite service centers that are a part of the NJ CSC.
-The Authority is the lead agency for the ETC Group and is primarily responsible for the group's financial and operational decisions.
-The ETC Group is part of the northeast regional E-ZPass Group which extends from Maine to North Carolina and as far west as Illinois.
-In 2014, over 81% of the Turnpike's transactions and over 78% of the Parkway's transactions were processed electronically.
+The Authority is part of the New Jersey E-ZPass Group (the "NJ E-ZPass Group"), which includes the Authority, the South Jersey Transportation Authority, the Delaware River Port Authority, the Delaware River & Bay Authority, the Burlington County Bridge Commission, and the Delaware River Joint Toll Bridge Commission.
+On December 6, 2016, the NJ E-ZPass Memorandum of Agreement ("MOA") became effective.
+The MOA is an agreement between the agencies above clarifying their rights and responsibilities with respect to the terms and conditions of the contract with Xerox State & Local Solutions d/b/a Conduent relating to the operation of the E-ZPass electronic toll collection system in the State.
+See "THE AUTHORITY - Electronic Toll Collection" herein.
+The NJ E-ZPass Group shares a main Customer Service Center (the "NJ CSC") located in Newark, New Jersey, in addition to smaller satellite service centers that are a part of the NJ CSC.
+The Authority is the lead agency for the NJ E-ZPass Group and is primarily responsible for the group's financial and operational decisions.
+The NJ E-ZPass Group is part of the northeast regional E-ZPass Group which extends from Maine to North Carolina and as far west as Illinois.
+In 2016, over 82% of the Turnpike's transactions and over 79% of the Parkway's transactions were processed electronically.
 Customers of the NJ CSC can use their E-ZPass account anywhere E-ZPass is accepted.

-The Authority receives fees and other related income from the operation of E-ZPass.
-In 2014, total E-ZPass fee revenue was \$52,773,000, as further discussed below.
+The Authority receives fees and other related income from the operation of E-ZPass system on the Turnpike and the Parkway.
+In 2016, total E-ZPass fee revenue was \$62,579,000, as further discussed below.

 Monthly membership fees of \$1.00 are assessed on account holders to help offset the cost of operations.
-In 2014, the Authority's portion of the membership fees was approximately \$23,311,000.
+In 2016, the Authority's portion of the membership fees was approximately \$24,385,000.
 Included with the account, customers receive account statements every other month.
 The NJ CSC also allows customers to receive monthly statements for a fee of \$6.00 per year.
-In 2014, the Authority received \$1,310,000 in statement fees.
+In 2016, the Authority received \$1,605,000 in statement fees.

-Non-customers passing through an E-ZPass lane are treated as violators and, in addition to the toll due, are assessed an administrative fee designed to offset the increased collection costs.
+Vehicles passing through a toll lane without paying the full toll due are treated as violators and, in addition to the toll due, are assessed an administrative fee designed to offset the increased collection costs.
 The current Administrative Fee is \$50.00 per violation on the Turnpike.
 Up to four violations can be included on notices sent to Parkway violators for the same \$50.00 fee.
-The Authority collected administrative fees of \$25,274,000 in 2014.
+The Authority collected administrative fees of \$31,581,000 in 2016.

 The Authority owns, operates and maintains a fiber optic network which runs along the Turnpike, Parkway and Atlantic City Expressway and connects to the NJ CSC.
 The fiber is used to transmit toll data and other internal needs.
 The excess capacity of this network is leased to various commercial enterprises.
-In 2014, the Authority received \$1,541,000 from these leases.
+In 2016, the Authority received \$1,527,000 from these leases.

 Several parking authorities accept E-ZPass transponders as payment.
 The NJ CSC charges these authorities transaction fees to offset the costs of maintaining the customer accounts for this convenience.
-In 2014 the Authority recorded \$455,000 in parking fee revenue.
+In 2016 the Authority recorded \$484,000 in parking fee revenue.

 Other fees associated with the E-ZPass system include tag sales to business customers, bad check fees, interest income on deposits and damaged and returned tag fees.
-These fees amounted to approximately \$882,000 in 2014.
+These fees amounted to \$2,997,000 in 2016.